Br1ghtF0r3v3r/RayTraceAntiEntityESP/README.md

 # RayTrace Anti Entity ESP

-A Paper plugin that prevents players from seeing entities through walls.
+A Paper plugin that prevents HACKERS from seeing entities (ex:Players) through walls.

 It uses a DDA raytrace algorithm to check each entity's visibility per player every tick — entities hidden behind solid blocks are concealed at the packet level, meaning clients never receive data for entities they shouldn't see.